jbillo/cruisedocs/content/_index.md

 * GitHub Codespaces

 GitHub in particular allows viewers to propose edits to pages by clicking the "Edit Page" button in the top right.
 If you're familiar with the pull request model, I welcome contributions!

+Eventually I expect this site will exceed [GitHub Pages' maximum limits](https://docs.github.com/en/pages/getting-started-with-github-pages/about-github-pages) (1GB bundle, 10 minute build timeout, 100GB monthly bandwidth) and will have to be published somewhere else.